Privacy Policy Informativa sulla privacy

 8. Data retention — how long data is kept

 • On-device data (3(a)): kept on your device until you delete it by clearing the App’s storage/data or uninstalling.
 We never receive it, hold no copy, and apply no server-side retention to it.
+Where Android’s backup has copied it to your Google Drive (Section 3(a)), that copy is retained by Google under your account and its retention rules, and you delete it in Settings → Google → Backup.

 • Advertising data (3(b)): retained by Google per Google’s own data-retention policies, not by us.
 We store none of it.
 See the Google Privacy Policy (https://policies.google.com/privacy) and use the Android Advertising ID controls (Section 7) to reset or delete the identifier.